davisidarta/davisidarta/README.md

 - I've developed a new diffusion map model for dimensionality reduction and graph-layout UMAP, [dbMAP](https://github.com/davisidarta/dbMAP)
 - This model was useful while analyzing a [meta-analysis of human lung scRNAseq data to provide new insights into COVID-19 pathogenesis](https://doi.org/10.1038/s41598-020-76488-2)
 - Drawn towards topology, I've developed [TopOMetry](https://github.com/davisidarta/topometry), a high-level topological data analysis framework for big data interpretation and visualization.
-- I'm a joint MD/PhD candidate at the [University of Campinas](https://www.unicamp.br/unicamp/), Brazil, to graduate by the end of 2022.
 - I lead a small bioinformatics team at the Laboratory of Cell Signaling, where I attend as a PhD candidate.
 I've also held a workshop on single-cell data analysis at our lab, currently [available](https://github.com/OCRC/TreinamentoSingleCell) in Brazilian Portuguese.

 Currently, I'm devoting most of my time at the hospital pediatrics rotation and to writing the TopOMetry paper.